John Lucas III: Coaching career

 On September 21, 2017, the Minnesota Timberwolves announced additions to their coaching staff for the 2017–18 season while Lucas was named as Player Development Coach.

 On September 15, 2021, the Los Angeles Lakers announced that they had hired Lucas as assistant coach.
 On June 7, 2022, he was let go as new Lakers coach Darvin Ham formed his staff.

+On June 17, 2023, it was reported that Lucas was hired as an assistant coach for the Phoenix Suns under head coach Frank Vogel.
+The hiring, alongside the rest of the Suns' newest coaching staff, was made official on June 21, 2023.
+Lucas would later be fired alongside the rest of Frank Vogel's coaching staff (outside of David Fizdale) on May 12, 2024, following the replacement of Vogel with Mike Budenholzer.